adap/flower/doc/source/how-to-upgrade-to-flower-1.13.rst

 Depending on your Flower version, you can also define the default resources as follows:

-- For Flower versions 1.11 and onwards, you can edit your ``pyproject.toml`` file and then run ``flwr run`` in CLI as shown in the example below.
+- For Flower 1.11 and later, you can edit your ``pyproject.toml`` file and then run ``flwr run`` in the terminal as shown in the example below.
-- For Flower versions between 1.8 to 1.10, you can adjust the resources for each
-  |clientapp_link|_ using the ``--backend-config`` command line argument instead of
-  setting the ``client_resources`` argument in |startsim_link|_.
+- DEPRECATED For Flower versions between 1.8 and 1.10, you can adjust the resources for each |clientapp_link|_ using the ``--backend-config`` command line argument instead of setting the ``client_resources`` argument in |startsim_link|_.
-- For Flower versions before 1.8, you need to run |startsim_link|_ and pass a dictionary of the required resources to the ``client_resources`` argument.
+- DEPRECATED For Flower versions before 1.8, you need to run |startsim_link|_ and pass a dictionary of the required resources to the ``client_resources`` argument.

 .. code-block:: bash
     :emphasize-lines: 2,8